REVELATION 21 - 22:5

 All who come to this great city will marvel at the foundations of its wall and will see the names of the twelve Apostles of the Lamb inscribed upon them.
 Their names will forever be there.
 I believe they are there to remind us that our faith is built upon the sacrifices and teachings of these twelve great and dear men of God and the huge role they played in the laying of the foundations of the Church.
 We owe a great deal to them.
 They gave their lives for Christ, his gospel and for you and me, his Church.
 So, when we enter or leave our city, we will ever be reminded of these men who were so instrumental in bringing you and me the Word of God and in building us up in our most holy faith.

 By the way, there is something here I believe solves an old argument from Acts 1, where, at Peter's suggestion, the Apostles elected a replacement for Judas.
-You will remember they elected a man named Matthias and it says, he was numbered with the eleven apostles (Acts 1:15-26).
+You will remember they elected a man named Matthias and it says he was numbered with the eleven apostles (Acts 1:15-26).
 Many think that, although this was logical and they thought they were acting on scriptural grounds, it was not a Spirit led decision.
 Therefore, they conclude that Mathias was not a real Apostle.
 I agree.
-The wall of the New Jerusalem only has twelve foundations … each one inscribed with a name of one Apostle.
+The wall of New Jerusalem only has twelve foundations … each one inscribed with a name of one Apostle.
 There are only twelve.
-And, since the New Testament is full of evidence confirming Paul as an Apostle, I take this to be evidence that Mathias, though doubtless a wonderful and great brother in the Lord … was not technically an Apostle.
+And, since the New Testament is full of evidence confirming Paul as an Apostle, I take this to be evidence that Mathias, though doubtless a wonderful and great brother in the Lord … was not technically an Apostle even though the other Apostles voted him in as so (Acts 1:26).

 And he who talked with me had a gold reed to measure the city, its gates, and its wall.
 The city is laid out as a square; its length is as great as its breadth.
 And he measured the city with the reed: twelve thousand furlongs.
 Its length, breadth, and height are equal.
 Then he measured its wall: one hundred and forty-four cubits, according to the measure of a man, that is, of an angel.
 The construction of its wall was of jasper; and the city was pure gold, like clear glass.
 The foundations of the wall of the city were adorned with all kinds of precious stones: the first foundation was jasper, the second sapphire, the third chalcedony, the fourth emerald, the fifth sardonyx, the sixth sardius, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, and the twelfth amethyst.
 The twelve gates were twelve pearls: each individual gate was of one pearl.
 And the street of the city was pure gold, like transparent glass.